The Best Lake Tahoe Beaches

 Sparks Marina

 If you’re just looking to relax in the sun and want something closer to town, Reno beaches are also worth checking out.
-The Sparks Marina, which has a dog park, playgrounds, picnic areas and walking paths, also has two beaches, and in the summer, a concession stand is open for visitors looking for something to eat.
+The Sparks Marina has a dog park, playgrounds, picnic areas, and walking paths, as well as two beaches.
+In the summer, there is a concession stand for visitors looking for something to eat.
 The Marina also has some great beach volleyball courts, and there’s nothing like playing a good game of volleyball during the summer with the city lights and Sierra Nevada mountains as a backdrop.
 Whatever beach experience you are looking for, you will find it at one of the beaches in Reno Tahoe.